rockotseng/java-pcf-workshops/zipkin-README.md

 }
 ```

+We push the zipkin server to PCF:  `zipkin/cf push -f target/manifest.yml `

-Finally we launch it : `mvn spring-boot:run` and check the dashboard on `http://localhost:9411`.
+>If we wanted to run it locally along with the other 2 applications we can simply do `mvn spring-boot:run` and check the dashboard on `http://localhost:9411`.

 ## Configure applications to forward tracing to Zipkin